-- On-line games offered were PowerBall®, Mega Millions®, Keno, Bingo, Daily Numbers, Wild Money and Lucky for Life® during fiscal 2017.
-In total, on-line revenue decreased by \$8.9 million.
-Significant changes in on-line game revenue from the prior year included: - Revenue from Powerball® decreased \$6.9 million for fiscal 2017 from the prior year.
-A \$1.6 billion jackpot won in January 2016 significantly increased revenue in fiscal 2016.
-The lack of an extraordinary jackpot in fiscal 2017 contributed to the revenue reduction in 2017.

-Revenue from Keno, Mega Millions[®], and other on-line games generally experienced minor decreases over the prior year.

-o Instant ticket revenue for fiscal 2017 decreased \$2.1 million after significant revenue increases in fiscal 2015 and 2016.
-During fiscal year 2017, the Lottery continued with the successful family of games offering "X" times the prize money and its holiday games.
-The Lottery also introduced another high price point ticket with a significant dollar top prize amount with the release of \$50,000 Fortune, Lucky Times 20, and the all new, \$3 Mega Bingo.
+- On-line games offered were PowerBall®, Mega Millions®, Keno, Bingo, Daily Numbers, Wild Money and Lucky for Life® during fiscal 2018.
+In total, on-line revenue increased by \$4.0 million.
+Significant changes in on-line game revenue from the prior year included: - Revenue from Mega Millions® increased \$4 million for fiscal 2018 from the prior year.
+Changes to the game effective in October 2017 increased the price of a ticket to \$2 or \$3 with the Megaplier®, a larger starting jackpot, bigger average jackpots with faster rolls, and improved odds for winning the second prize level of \$1 million. - Revenue from PowerBall[®], Bingo, and Wild Money generally experienced minor increases over the prior year. - Revenue from Keno, Daily Numbers, and Lucky for Life® generally experienced minor decreases over the prior year. - O Instant ticket revenue for fiscal 2018 increased \$4.5 million over fiscal year 2017.
+During fiscal year 2018, the Lottery continued with the successful family of games offering "X" times the prize money and its holiday games.
+The Lottery also introduced other high price point tickets with relative top prize dollar amounts, with the release of \$5 Emerald 7's, \$10 Diamond 10's, and the \$3 30X the Money.

-The following graph depicts the Lottery's on-line sales for the fiscal years ended June 30, 2017 and 2016.
+The following graph depicts the Lottery's on-line sales for the fiscal years ended June 30, 2018 and 2017.